diagrams/diagrams-doc/doc/manual.rst

 * `HasOrigin`: translating a `Located a` simply translates the associated point, leaving the value of type `a` unaffected.
-* `Transformable`: only the linear component of transformations are applied to the wrapped value.
+* `Transformable`: only the linear component of transformations are applied to the wrapped value (whereas the entire transformation is applied to the location).
 * `Enveloped`: the envelope of a `Located a` is the envelope of the contained `a`, translated to the stored location (and similarly for `Traced`).